 Tarsal coalition is a fusion or sticking together of the tarsal bones in the foot.
 The tarsals are 7 bones located at the back of the foot.
 It is a congenital disease meaning you are born with it.
 Midfoot pain may appear in adolescents with this condition, but symptoms may not show until later in some people.

-Symptoms usually do not appear until the bones have started to mature, between the ages of 10 and 16.
-However, some people will not display any symptoms until later on in life, possibly if they start to exercise or suffer an ankle sprain.
+Symptoms usually do not appear until the bones start to mature, between the ages of 10 and 16.
+However, some people do not display any symptoms until later on in life.

-The bones involve are the Calcaneus, Talus, Navicular, Cuboid, and the three Cuneiform bones.
-The most common joints to be affected are the calcaneonavicular joint between the Calcaneus and the Navicular, and the talocalcaneal joint between the Talus and the Calcaneus.
+The bones involved are the Calcaneus, Talus, Navicular, Cuboid, and the three Cuneiform bones.
+The most common joints affected are the calcaneonavicular joint between the Calcaneus and the Navicular, and the talocalcaneal joint between the Talus and the Calcaneus.

 It usually affects adolescents as the fibrous or cartilaginous joints between the bones ossify (turn to bone) and harden.
 This causes a decreased range of motion in the rearfoot causing strain on the ankle joint.
 Tarsal coalition can occasionally develop in later life due to an infection or arthritis in the joints, or an ankle injury.

-If conservative treatment fails, surgery for tarsal coalition may be required.
-Surgery may be used to either excise or remove the excess bone growth, or to completely fuse the two joints together.
+If conservative treatment fails your doctor may recommen surgery for tarsal coalition.
+Surgery involves either removing excess bone growth, or completely fusing the two joints together.